BSP Funding Opportunities

 These awards are also designed to provide UCSD graduate students with vital funding during the summer months and an opportunity to work closely with a faculty member in ways that provide mentorship opportunities and hone critical research skills.

-Awards will cover one to two months of summer GSR employment at 50% (up to 20 hours of work per week).
+Awards cover one to two months of summer GSR employment at 50% (up to 20 hours of work per week).
 Graduate students must be in good academic standing to be eligible for employment.
 BSP will transfer funds to the faculty applicant’s home department and the home department will process hiring.

 - A brief description of the research project and an overview of the tasks that the GSR will be asked to work on (1-2 pages).